josh-wong/actions/auto-translate-markdown-claude/auto-translate-markdown-claude-design.md

   - Because of this, a lot of time was spent troubleshooting.
   - Even though tests were included, the action didn't work when run in another repository.
 (Consistently ran into an invalid secret for `GITHUB_TOKEN`.)-
 - Using Claude Code adds an extra layer (a lot of scripts) that seems to make it unnecessarily more complex compared to just using the API directly.
-  - The OpenAI version of this workflow, which calls the API directly, works as expected.
+  - The Claude direct API version of this workflow, which calls the API directly, works as expected.
 - Incorrect paths (`.actions`)